This post contains affiliate links. If you make a purchase through one of these links, I may receive a commission at no additional cost to you.

 The Abolition of Man

 Please subscribe to receive show notes for every new video we release (and other encouraging posts, too!).
-You can find Tabitha over at Musings and Moments.
+You can find Tabitha over at Pursuing Logos.
 And don’t forget to request to join the Living Books Consortium Facebook Group.
 We’d love to have you join the discussion!